belatrix/WebAllStars/README.md

 *About the web application*

-This web application have the mission to represent the idea to connect all the co-workers inside Belatrix family, to valuate and recognize the work and the team-spirit, using a gamification´s mechanics to create  and interact through motivation  in a better coexistence.
+This web application has the mission to represent the idea to connect all the co-workers inside Belatrix family, to valuate and recognize the work and the team-spirit, using a gamification´s mechanics to create  and interact through motivation  in a better coexistence.

 *About the project architecture*